Kitaolab/PaCS-Toolkit/docs/src/genfeature/rmsd.md

 # RMSD
 - Root Mean Square Deviation
+- Calculate the RMSD relative to the structure specified in `ref`

 ### Example
 - The following example generates features about RMSD for MSM analysis